get the app

 The Initial Call

-You receive an unsolicited call one day from someone who states that they work for the federal government.
-They inform you that there is a federal aid program which you qualify for.
+One day, you receive an unsolicited call from someone who states that they work for the federal government.
+They inform you that there is a federal aid program that you qualify for.
 The program is easy to enroll in and will save you hundreds of dollars a month.
-The program is designed to help alleviate some of the monthly utility costs that you have.
+It is designed to help alleviate some of your monthly utility costs.

-Many people will not question the legitimacy of this claim since the caller may use caller ID spoofing in order to make it seem as if they are calling from a government agency or energy company.
-There are also many government programs that provide this type of assistance, on the federal level there is Low Income Home Energy Assistance Program (LIHEAP) and on the state level there are a number of programs that offer help to qualifying families.
+Many people will not question the legitimacy of this claim since the caller may use caller ID spoofing to make it seem as if they are calling from a government agency or energy company.
+There are also many government programs that provide this type of assistance.
+On the federal level, there is the Low Income Home Energy Assistance Program (LIHEAP), and on the state level, there are a number of programs that offer help to qualifying families.

 The fact that there are programs in place which offer these services paired with a caller ID that seems legitimate will lead many people who may be struggling financially to give up personal information.